 Independent Chinese retailer Bin Bin Q Supermarket (same owners as Shaanxi favourite Murger Han) stock a wide range of Asian items at their Euston store, including cooking ingredients, dried ingredients, fresh vegetables, ready made goods, frozen items, snacks and drinks.
 Planning your own at home hot pot?
 They sell everything from the burner and the butane to the stock as well as ingredients to put in there.

 Where: Chelsea - 315 Fulham Road, London SW10 9QH

-This brand new gourmet traiteur and delicatessen in Chelsea has an ex-Ritz chef in the kitchen, working up dishes to take home.
-Obviously, given its location, this has caviar and fresh truffles as part of its grocery section along with smoked salmon and posh chocs.
+This newish gourmet traiteur and delicatessen in Chelsea has an ex-Ritz chef in the kitchen, working up dishes to take home.
+Obviously, given its location, there's caviar and fresh truffles as part of its grocery section along with smoked salmon and posh chocs.
 But it also sells rather good scotch eggs for you to grab and go.